F-1 Regulations and Requirements

 Optional Practical Training and 60-Day Grace Period

 Please keep in mind that it takes about three months to process the OPT application and students cannot begin working until they receive the Employment Authorization Document (EAD) card.
-Please complete the OPT online workshop and submit the application to the CIP immediately to the CIP front desk.
+Please complete the OPT online workshop and submit the application to the GEO immediately to the GEO front desk.

 The immigration status of an F-2 is dependent upon the F-1 student and they cannot remain in the U.S. under the F-2 status after the F-1 student has departed the U.S. during the grace period.